libsdl-org/SDL/docs/README-migration.md

 SDL_LockAudioDevice() and SDL_UnlockAudioDevice() have been removed, since there is no callback in another thread to protect.
 Internally, SDL's audio subsystem and SDL_AudioStream maintain their own locks internally, so audio streams are safe to use from any thread.

-SDL_PauseAudioDevice() has been removed; unbinding an audio stream from a device with SDL_UnbindAudioStream() will leave the stream still containing any unconsumed data, effectively pausing it until rebound with SDL_BindAudioStream() again.
-Devices act like they are "paused" after open, like SDL2, until a stream is bound to it.
+SDL_PauseAudioDevice() no longer takes a second argument; it always pauses the device.
+To unpause, use SDL_UnpauseAudioDevice().

+Audio devices, opened by SDL_OpenAudioDevice(), no longer start in a paused state, as they don't begin processing audio until a stream is bound.

-SDL_GetAudioDeviceStatus() has been removed; there is no more concept of "pausing" a device, just whether streams are bound, so please keep track of your audio streams!
+SDL_GetAudioDeviceStatus() has been removed; there is now SDL_IsAudioDevicePaused().

 SDL_QueueAudio(), SDL_DequeueAudio, and SDL_ClearQueuedAudio and SDL_GetQueuedAudioSize() have been removed; an SDL_AudioStream bound to a device provides the exact same functionality.